CumulusNetworks/docs/content/cumulus-linux-42/Whats-New/_index.md

 - EdgeCore Wedge-100 (100G Tomahawk)
 - Facebook Backpack (100G Tomahawk)
 - Facebook Voyager (100G Tomahawk)

-The following platforms are supported in Cumulus Linux 3.7 but are not yet supported in Cumulus Linux 4.2.
-Cumulus Networks will add support for these platforms in a future Cumulus Linux release.

 - Delta AG7648
 - Edgecore AS4610-54T-B
 - QCT QuantaMesh BMS T3048-LY8